-And the Lord said concerning the sabbath day, "You shall not leave your place."
+But not only must there be this sense of need, this eating, and conformity to order, but there must be continued satisfaction.
+Some that were pleased with the manna to-day became displeased to-morrow.
+The Lord preserve us from this.
+May we never be discontented with the gospel.
+Oh, may our satisfaction with it increase; may we still say that we are "satisfied with the goodness of thy house, even of thine holy temple;" and that we may never be dissatisfied with such a Jesus Christ as our Jesus Christ, with such a leave your place."
 No, Lord, not for ten thousand worlds.
 Where is my place?
 In the perfection of Christ, in the completeness that is in Christ, in the victory that is in Christ, in the plenty that is in Christ, in the preservation that is in Christ, in the happiness that is in Christ, in the glory that is in Christ, in the blessing that is in Christ.
 Leave my place?
 Why, to leave my place is to leave Christ, to leave the perfection of his work, and leave the only place in which mercies are sure, and my soul can be preserved.
 Is it not remarkable that on the sixth day they had quite enough to keep them all the sabbath enjoying themselves at rest?
-That sabbath was only a few hours long; nevertheless, it typifies that sabbath that will never end.
+That sabbath was only a few hours long; nevertheless, it typifies that sabbath that will never end,-

-"Where congregations never break up,

-And Sabbaths never end."
+"Where congregations ne'er break up, And sabbaths never end."

 Ah, "light bread" indeed!
 Am I speaking to a poor besotted sinner now, thinking Christ too worthless to sacrifice anything for, or to seek after, calling the blessings of the everlasting covenant blindly and ignorantly mere fanaticism, mere fancy, something not worth seeking after?
-All I say is this, God open your blind eyes, turn you to yourself as he brought the prodigal to himself; and when you see what a lost sinner you are, then you will see these very things that you now despise are the only things that can pluck you as a brand from the burning, and bring you to heaven at last.
+All I say is this,-God open your blind eyes, turn you to yourself as he brought the prodigal to himself; and when you see what a lost sinner you are, then you will see these very things that you now despise are the only things that can pluck you as a brand from the burning, and bring you to heaven at last.

 Here is the need, then, the eating, and the conformity to order.
-Oh, says one, that is so easy; the completeness of Christ is just my hope; I do not see any difficulty in conforming to order; that is as easy as possible to me.
-And so, you think you are not right because it is so easy.
-Why, you silly thing, does not the Savior say his yoke is easy? and does not the Lord say, "This people have I formed for myself"?
-Then, if they are formed for him, it is easy; of course, it is, quite easy.
-Is it not written that he has predestinated his people to be conformed to the image of his dear Son?
-And so, you are afraid you are not right because it is so easy!
+Oh, saith one, that is so easy; the completeness of Christ is just my hope; I do not see any difficulty in conforming to order; that is as easy as possible to me.
+And so you think you are not right because it is so easy.
+Why, you silly thing, does not the Saviour say his yoke is easy? and does not the Lord say, "This people have I formed for myself"?
+Then, if they are formed for him, it is easy; of course it is,-quite easy.
+Is it not written that he hath predestinated his people to be conformed to the image of his dear Son?
+And so you are afraid you are not right because it is so easy!
 It is not easy to the carnal mind, and it was not easy to you once; you did not know nor understand it.
-Jesus has released us from all bondage.
+Jesus hath released us from all bondage.
 Here, then, is conformity.